sweazysm/Final_Project/README.md

 #### Shalmalee Soman
 - Found datasets
-- created a visualization through Tableau, a map whuch shows how population of a county relates to their carbon emissions.
+- created a visualization through Tableau
+- created a map whuch shows how population of a county relates to their carbon emissions.
+- contributed to ReadMe

 #### Cindy